Background on the Program

 The Fall Semester Abroad (FSA) programs provide an exceptional opportunity to teach and work with students overseas.

-Leading an FSA program is a major undertaking since the faculty are entirely responsible for all aspects of the program: conceptualizing and teaching the two thematic courses; making travel and local arrangements, including housing and classroom space; hiring and supervising the adjunct faculty; recruiting students; budgeting; arranging field trips; monitoring student life abroad; and coping with unanticipated events.
+Leading an FSA program is a major undertaking since the faculty may be entirely responsible for all aspects of the program: conceptualizing and teaching the two thematic courses; making travel and local arrangements, including housing and classroom space; hiring and supervising the adjunct faculty; recruiting students; budgeting; arranging field trips; monitoring student life abroad; and coping with unanticipated events.
 This long (and incomplete) list may seem exhausting, but it is also true that the faculty who participate on a program find it tremendously rewarding and rejuvenating.
 Living overseas for a semester, additional program and personal travel, teaching students “on-site” for many of the course topics, and interacting with students so fully is intense and intensely rewarding.

 A “Fall Semester Abroad Program Planning Handbook” is available on the Additional Information for Faculty web page and in the Center for Global Education.
 The Handbook provides step by step information on designing and undertaking a program.
 A key to managing the burden is for the two faculty members to share the various tasks, to recruit students early and often, and to work with a host organization abroad that is experienced in providing many of the services needed.

-Faculty interested in proposing an FSA program should first consult with Darren Gallant, Director, Center for Global Education, in Roger Williams 124.
+Faculty interested in proposing an FSA program should first consult with Darren Gallant, Associate Dean & Director, Center for Global Education, in Roger Williams 124.
 Faculty who have led programs in the past are also available to provide advice.
 Faculty who wish to pursue this opportunity should then consult the Proposing a Fall Semester Abroad Program web page.